zentrocdot/personal-extensions/README.md

 * sd-webui-aspect_ratio2width_height

-  + Calculates Width and Hight to a given aspect ratio
+  + Calculates Width and Hight from a given aspect ratio and allows taking them over to the web UI

 * sd-webui-aspect_ratio_calc

-  + Calculates Width and Hight for a given aspect ratio
+  + Calculates the aspect ratio from given Width and Hight or from the given values by the web UI

 * sd-webui-lora_metadata_viewer

-  + Adds a tab in which the LoRA metadata can be displayed.
+  + Adds a tab in which the LoRA metadata can be displayed, downloaded and copied.

 ### Deprecated Extensions

-I have learnt some basic things from the following outdated extensions.
+<p align="justify">I have learnt some basic things from the following outdated extensions.
 These experiences have been incorporated into the extensions mentioned above.
 The extensions are sexist and work.
-I will no longer maintain them.
+I will no longer maintain them.</p>

 * sd-webui-predefined_aspect_ratios